-Timing: To ensure the long-term development of the Village, funding should be provided by Council to undertake the Streetscape Plan in the shortterm (2012-2013).
+Timing: To ensure the long-term development of the Village, funding should be provided by Council to undertake the Streetscape Plan in the short- to medium-term (2014-2016).
 Implementation of the Streetscape Plan will occur on an on-going basis.
-Specific timing of each element should be addressed within the Streetscape Plan, but priority should be given to improving the gateway area and the Waterfront Amenities.
+Specific timing of each element should be addressed within the Streetscape Plan.